 • Genetic susceptibility

 Alternatively, your periodontist may decide that a surgical method of treating your periodontal disease is your best therapeutic option.
 This could be due to the severity of your gum infection.
 The NIDCR notes that a common surgical option, known as gum flap surgery, entails a surgical cut in the gum tissue.
-It's then pulled back to allow deep cleaning around the roots underneath.
+The gum is then pulled back to allow deep cleaning around the roots underneath.
 Your gum tissue is then sutured back into place to heal.

 How Laser Therapy Works